stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # About the Original
-The original *colonelsanders.com* featured:
+The original website featured:
 - Hall of Colonels — a tribute page listing dozens of “Colonel Sanders” variations that represented his life.
-- Colonel Quest — a minigame about Colonel Sanders’ life story, playable directly on the site.
+- Colonel Quest — an arcade machine with minigames about Colonel Sanders’ life story, playable directly on the site.

 Archival of a defunct historical KFC website.
 Not affiliated with or endorsed by KFC.